This delicious and simple Spicy Ragu Gnocchi is 7 SmartPoints per portion on Weight Watchers Freestyle plan, Blue plan, Green plan and Purple plan.

 If you want to bulk out the ragu more you could add mushrooms, peas, yellow pepper - whatever you fancy really!

 - 17 oz gnocchi (500g)

 - 2¼ cups extra lean ground beef (500g) 5% fat

 - ½ tsp black pepper

 - ¼ tsp garlic powder

 - ¼ tsp cayenne pepper

-- 220 ml beef stock made up with 1 stock cube
+- 1 beef stock cube / bouillion made up with 1 cup boiling water (220ml)

 - Heat half of the olive oil in a large skillet/frying pan over a medium heat.
 Add the gnocchi, gently stirring for 4 - 5 minutes until the gnocchi starts to colour on all sides.
 Tip the cooked gnocchi into a bowl and set aside till later.